glouppe/info8006-introduction-to-ai/lecture3.md

 .center.width-30[![](figures/lec3/wumpus-simple.png)]

-- Let consider possible models for $\text{KB}$ assuming only pits and a reduced Wumpus world with only 5 squares and pits.
+- Let us consider possible models for $\text{KB}$ assuming only pits and a reduced Wumpus world with only 5 squares and pits.
 - We consider the situation after:
     - detecting nothing in $[1,1]$,
     - moving right, sensing breeze in $[2,1]$.